 What's the weather like in Chamonix in November?

-The weather in November can be pretty uninspiring, the snow hasn't arrived yet and if we're lucky a couple of sunny days give us some respite from the rain.
+The weather in November can be pretty uninspiring, the snow hasn't arrived yet and if we're lucky a few sunny days give us some respite from the rain, average rainfall is around 18 days in November.
 Average temperatures fall between 1°C and 8°C, so there's definitely a chill in the air and the occasional frost.
 It has been known to snow at this time of year when temperatures take a sudden nose dive.

 What's on in Chamonix in November?